russelltg/wl-screenrec/README.md

       --audio
           record audio with the stream.
 Defaults to the default audio capture device --audio-device <AUDIO_DEVICE>
-          which audio device to record from. list devices with `arecord -l` [default: hw:0] --audio-backend <AUDIO_BACKEND>
+          which audio device to record from. list devices with `pactl list short sources` [default: default] --audio-backend <AUDIO_BACKEND>
-          which ffmpeg audio capture backend (see https://ffmpeg.org/ffmpeg-devices.html`) to use. you almost certainally want to specify --audio-device if you use this, as the values depend on the backend used [default: alsa]
+          which ffmpeg audio capture backend (see https://ffmpeg.org/ffmpeg-devices.html`) to use. you almost certainally want to specify --audio-device if you use this, as the values depend on the backend used [default: pulse]
   -h, --help
           Print help
   -V, --version